 It instills protective self-preservation

 Maybe you were bitten by a dog when you were younger and, ever since, you’ve been afraid of dogs.
 This fear conditioning can be life-saving, as it tells us when we are in danger and can therefore keep us out of harm’s way.
 As fear generates an instinctual state of heightened arousal within us, it alerts us to be cautious even in split-second decision-making.
 After all, once you’ve burned yourself by touching a hot oven, or almost drowned by venturing too far out in the ocean, you’ll never do it again.
-Not to mention that at the beginning of the pandemic, fear of catching the coronavirus caused mass amounts of people to cancel their travel plans, a preventative move that likely saved countless people from getting sick.
+Not to mention that at the beginning of the pandemic, fear of catching the coronavirus caused mass amounts of people to stay at home, cancel their travel plans, and wear masks when out and about, preventative moves that likely saved countless people from getting sick.

 Research suggests that babies in their first few days can learn fear through the odor of their distraught mothers, which can happen even if a mother experienced a specific fear before pregnancy.
 This shows us that even before we are old enough to comprehend terror, we are introduced to a fight or flight instinct, which will help us develop tendencies for life-long self-preservation.

 It drives personal growth and meaning